lizardfs/documentation/source/man/lizardfs-makesnapshot.1.rst

 'DESTINATION' points to an already existing file, an error will be reported unless *-f* (force) or it's alias *-o* (overwrite) option is given.

+The new object exists only in metadata until changes to the data are done which will trigger creation of chunks for the changed files or removing metadata entries for erased chunks, unless the trash feature is utilized.

 NOTE: if 'SOURCE' is a directory, it's copied as a whole; but if it's followed by a trailing slash, only the directory content is copied.